dnanad/mogonet_cml/README.md

 ## Introduction

 Multi-omic data analysis involves integrating and analyzing multiple types of omics data to gain a holistic understanding of biological systems.
 This pipeline leverages the MOGONET framework to apply Graph Neural Networks (GNNs) for this purpose and includes additional components for preprocessing, classical ML model evaluation, and result aggregation.
 Its is adapted from the original MOGONET implementation by [Wang et al. (2021)](https://github.com/txWang/MOGONET.git).
-We have adpated for cfRNa and Metabolomics data.
+We have adpated for cfRNA and Metabolomics data.

 ![MOGONET](images/mogonet.png)